hyperlane-xyz/hips/HIP-2.md

 ### **Rationale**

+#### Inclusion of origin mailbox address

+Requires ISMs to verify this!
+Kind of a pain!

 #### Encouraging verification through ValidatorSignatureVerifier

 While less gas efficient, this ensures that there is a single contract that watchers can monitor for fraudulent validator signatures.